 - Increased intake of fibre rich diet such as fruits, vegetables and whole grains.

-- Increased water intake is helpful before the onset of constipation.
+- Increased water intake is helpful before the onset.

 - Doing more physical activities or exercise.